This article covers:

 Entities list page

 A list of the entities that are available can be accessed from the Administration Menu by selecting the Entities menu item.
-This will show a list of all entities that are available, whether they are currently in use and whether they are Project Related Entities as defined above.
+This will show a list of all entities that are available, whether they are currently in use, whether they are Project or Non-Project Related Entities as defined above.

-In this example we will rename the Employee entity to Resource (plural Resources).
-After the user has clicked on Submit the entity will now appear in the menus with the newly specified name.
+In this example we will rename the Scope Change entity to Change Request (plural Change Requests).
+After the user has clicked on Submit the entity will now show the newly specified name.